Admission Requirements

 The Faculty of Education affirms its principle and policy of fairness and equity for individuals who are qualified for the teaching profession and who reflect the ethno‑cultural and social diversity of the population of students in Ontario’s schools.

 In pursuit of this principle and policy, we seek to identify candidates representing different backgrounds whose perspectives will diversify and enrich the teaching and learning community.
 We encourage applications from groups that are traditionally under‑represented in the teaching profession.
-The form must be received by the deadline specified above.

-If English is not your first language and you have not lived in an English-speaking country for 5 years or more, you must take the Test of English as a Foreign Language (TOEFL), with a minimum iBT total score of 92 (with a minimum Speaking and Writing component of 25), or another approved/equivalent English-Language proficiency test score.
-All official scores must be submitted by the deadline specified above.
+If English is not your first language and you have not lived in an English-speaking country for 5 years or more, you must meet the minimum English language requirements of the University of Windsor.

 See: What are the English language proficiency requirements for an Undergraduate student?